fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@dhananjaytupe748/fuff-and-seclists-4599b2677f">-FUFF and SecLists</a>

+<a href="https://code-byter.com/2023/04/16/rayban-hacking.html">-Now I See You: Uncovering Security Vulnerabilities in Camera Sunglasses</a>

 <a href="https://www.wiz.io/blog/hells-keychain-supply-chain-attack-in-ibm-cloud-databases-for-postgresql">-Hell’s Keychain: Supply-chain vulnerability in IBM Cloud Databases for PostgreSQL allows potential for unauthorized database access </a>

 <a href="https://www.synacktiv.com/sites/default/files/2023-03/Synacktiv-Grails-Spring-Security-CVE-2022-41923.pdf">-Improper Privilege Management in Grails Spring Security Core <= 5.1.0 CVE-2022-41923</a>